What is Sciatica?

 What treatments are available for sciatica?

-The providers at Washington Center for Pain Management provide a vast selection of treatments for sciatica.
-Even if your body doesn’t respond to one, it may significantly improve after another.
+Our providers are able to provide our patients with a vast selection of treatments for sciatica.
+Even if your body doesn’t respond to one, it may significantly improve after another treatment.

 Some of the most popular treatments for sciatica include: